-For the calendar year 2017, there were a total of 25 Code Staff who were employees of the Group for all or a portion of the year.
+For the calendar year 2018, there was a total of 23 Code Staff who were employees of the Group for all or a portion of the year.
 They were all senior managers who were in significant management, control, or risk functions or the Group.
 The operations of Columbia Threadneedle Investments EMEA are considered a single business unit.